 Teddy Rodger is an arts professional who creates dynamic arts programming designed to remove real and perceived barriers to the performing arts.
 As the Communications and Global Connectivity Manager at The Laboratory for Global Performance and Politics (The Lab), Ms. Rodger oversees the Lab Fellows Program, as well as builds connections to local, national, and international audiences. … FULL BIO

-Within the Culture and Politics program in the School of Foreign Service at Georgetown University, Aly Panjwani is analyzing the role of education and the arts in conflict resolution and development.
-Furthermore, his research focuses on statelessness, occupation, and how the arts can be a powerful tool to express identity in oppression through storytelling.
-Aly is also a co-creator and performer in I Pledge Allegiance. … FULL BIO
+Within the Culture and Politics program in the School of Foreign Service at Georgetown University, Aly Panjwani studies the role of the arts in political resistance, specifically examining Islamophobic narrative setting in U.S. national security policy and how theatre and the arts can combat these homogenous state narratives.
+Furthermore, his research focuses on statelessness, occupation, … FULL BIO